 Four of the routes are in Sandwell and these are:

-Each route will have a variety of measures and/or improvements to encourage people who live, work and visit the area to travel sustainably.
+Each route will have measures or improvements to encourage people to travel sustainably.

 This information will help briefly explain what these improvements will look like.